swaldman/logadapter-scala/README.md

 on configuring and using that package.

-[mlog-scala](https://github.com/swaldman/mlog-scala) is a Scala API and facade to `mlog`, which in recent years I've used extensively and successfully.
+[mlog-scala](https://github.com/swaldman/mlog-scala) is a Scala API and facade to `mlog`, which I've used extensively and successfully.

 However, Scala 3 inlines open a path for a much simpler and lighter-weight